-The juice acid content of the samples should be recorded by visual titration method as suggested by Ranganna(1986).
-The titration sample prepared with 5ml of juice mixed with 20 ml of distilled water put in volumetric flask to make up the volume to 25 ml.
-Thereafter 5 ml mixed sample should be taken for further titration using phenolphthalein as an indicator against 0.1 N sodium hydroxide.
-The titrated acidity expressed as percentage citric acid.
+The acid content in juice of the samples should be recorded by visual titration method as suggested by Ranganna (1986).
+The titration sample prepared with 5ml of juice mixed with 20 ml of distilled water put in volumetric flask to makeup the volume to 25 ml.
+Thereafter, 5 ml mixed sample should be taken for further titration using phenolphthalein as an indicator against 0.1 N sodium hydroxide.
+The titrated acidity is expressed as percentage citric acid as under.